 Currently we hold Delegates' Council meetings via Zoom.
 It is very important that you RSVP to each meeting ahead of time.
 Once you RSVP, the Zoom link and the meeting agenda will be emailed to you ahead of the meeting.

 To see the dates of the upcoming DC meetings and to RSVP, go to the "Upcoming Events" section on the homepage.

-3. Should I organize an event in my department?
+3. Should I organize a mobilization event in my department?